The Future of Database Encryption

 June 16, 2017

 To counter this threat, smart application developers use application-layer encryption, where the application performs encryption within its program logic.
-This usually requires application developers to learn cryptography and key management best practices, identify the right place in the application architecture to perform encryption, and make the right function calls to encrypt and decrypt sensitive data as it is stored in the database.
-After encryption, the only operation that is possible on encrypted data is an equality check, meaning that nearly all operations previously performed by the application on the data would have to be done after the data is extracted from the database and decrypted in the application.
+This usually requires application developers to learn cryptography and key management systems best practices, identify the right place in the application architecture to perform encryption and make the proper function calls to encrypt and decrypt sensitive data as it is stored in the database.
+After encryption, the only operation possible on encrypted data is an equality check, meaning that nearly all operations previously performed by the application on the data would have to be done after the data is extracted from the database and decrypted in the application.
 The adjacent table describes each of the approaches and their features.
 This approach to encrypt data works, but getting application developers to learn and use cryptography is difficult and time-consuming, so, too often, this approach fails.